OpenGeoportal/Data-Ingest/docker/README.md

 GENERAL INFORMATION
 ===================
-This composition instantiates support services for the Data-Ingest component.
+This composition instantiates support services for the Data-Ingest and OGP-Harvester components.
 The shipped services are:

 * Geoserver (2.10)
 * ogpHarvester running on Tomcat 8 (Java 8)
 * PostgreSQL (9.6) with PostGIS
 * SOLR (6.3)
+* Data-Ingest service (1.0.0)

 Each service runs in its own container.
 Decoupling applications into multiple containers makes it much easier to scale horizontally and reuse containers.
 As a general rule of thumb, we use the latest stable versions available for each software.